 Written by Various.
 Art by Ken Lashley.

-X-Men: Prime should be available in March 2017.
+X-Men: Prime should be available on March 29th.

 Written by Marc Guggenheim.
 Art by Ardian Syaf.